-Ellenbrook now has a population of approximately 30,000 residents who live in 'villages' clustered around the town centre.
-There are eight villages known locally as Woodlake Village, the Bridges, Coolamon, Morgan Fields, Charlotte’s Vineyard, Malvern Springs, Altis, and the recently released Annie’s Landing, the final village in the development schedule.
+Ellenbrook now has a population of approximately 36,000 residents who live in 'villages' clustered around the town centre.
+There are eight villages known locally as Woodlake, The Bridges, Coolamon, Morgan Fields, Charlotte’s Vineyard, Malvern Springs, Lexia, and the recently released Annie’s Landing, the final village in the development schedule.

 Occupying 150 hectares, the Ellenbrook town centre provides shopping, office space, entertainment and community services to a regional catchment of approximately 70,000 people.
 When completed, the town centre will have a net leasable area of approximately 217,000 square metres for retail, commercial and light industrial use, all of which will provide business and employment opportunities for the local population.

 The 2011 Census (Place of Work) showed 3,300 people employed in the Ellenbrook statistical area.
 Whilst about 70% of these workers live within the City of Swan boundaries, the most positive sign for this rapidly growing area is that almost 60% of people who work in Ellenbrook also live in Ellenbrook.